seasketch/next/packages/api/README.md

 ### Production migrations

-Use the pull-request based deployment pipeline.
+Use the PR based deployment pipeline.

 ### Authoring Documentation